Bishop Savas is Wrong on Taxes on the Poor and the Rich

 St. John Chrysostom vs. Communism by Chris Banescu –

-This amazing quote was written by St. John Chrysostom.
-Those strong warnings regarding core principles that form the foundation of socialist/communist ideologies should have been heeded by the Church and taught to the people.
+The quote below has been attributed to St. John Chrysostom.
+These warnings regarding the envy and injustice that underscore socialist and communist ideologies should have been heeded by the Church and taught to the people.

 Church Groups Foggy Up Stem Cell Initiative